Leveraging Gaming for Education

 Educational institutions are increasingly incorporating games like Minecraft, which offers an open-world experience ripe for teaching subjects like math, science, and even coding.
 But this does not mean that you can only utilize and use educational games in schools.
 Combined with a proper curriculum, any video game has the potential to be used in an educational context.
 For example, Overwatch and Fortnite, while primarily entertainment-focused, can be adapted to foster teamwork, strategic planning, and resource management skills when included correctly in a curriculum.

 In other words, educators have a wide array of video games at their disposal for classroom use, such as Minecraft's Educators Edition, which can teach subjects like math, chemistry, coding, and leadership from within the game itself.
-Additionally, games like Rocket League, Overwatch, Fortnite, League of Legends, and many others can be integrated into the classroom, where these games can serve as a platform for teaching digital citizenship, ethical decision-making, and even health and wellness.
+Additionally, games like Rocket League, Overwatch, Fortnite, League of Legends, and many others can be integrated into the classroom, where these games can serve as a platform for teaching digital citizenship, ethical decision-making, and even health and wellness, based on a study.

 Games that resonate with students are those that mirror their interests and challenges.
 For instance, integrating popular esports games like Overwatch and Fortnite into the curriculum can provide opportunities for students to learn coding, digital storytelling, and even economics within a context that feels relevant and exciting to them.